-House-Passed Bill.
+House-Passed Bill48

 H.R.
-2829, as passed by the House, provides appropriations for the accounts under the EOP and funds appropriated to the President at the levels requested by the President's budget except for the OA, OMB, and the various federal drug control accounts.
-The House Committee on Appropriations report that accompanies the bill states that the reduction of \$10.3 million in the OA appropriation results from keeping the rental payments to GSA for OMB (\$7.5 million) and ONDCP (\$2.8 million) under the salaries and expenses accounts for these entities.
-The report notes that "all miscellaneous costs in the Enterprise Services Program" are provided as requested.
+2829, as passed by the House, would have provided appropriations for the accounts under the EOP and funds appropriated to the President at the levels requested by the President's budget except for the OA, OMB, and the various federal drug control accounts.
+The House Committee on Appropriations report that accompanied the bill stated that the reduction of \$10.3 million in the OA appropriation resulted from keeping the rental payments to GSA for OMB (\$7.5 million) and ONDCP (\$2.8 million) under the salaries and expenses accounts for these entities.
+The report noted that "all miscellaneous costs in the Enterprise Services Program" were provided as requested.

-The restoration of the \$7.5 million to OMB salaries and expenses for the rental payments to GSA accounts for the increase in the agency's appropriation.
-The committee report expresses continued concern about OMB using the E-Government initiative "to force its management priorities on agencies that would otherwise choose different approaches to serving the public and other government agencies that are better tailored to meet the needs of their customers and meet their statutory requirements."
-It notes the continuation of the government-wide general provision at Section 737 that prohibits the use of funds for E-Government without prior consultation and approval by the committee and urges OMB and the agencies "to work directly with the individual appropriations subcommittees in advance of recommending e-Government transfers so that approved worthy initiatives can move forward without disruption."
-The report also directs OMB to report to the committee within 180 days of the act's enactment on the implementation and effectiveness of OMB's guidance to the agencies on reducing fraud and abuse in the federal transit benefit program.
+The restoration of the \$7.5 million to OMB salaries and expenses for the rental payments to GSA accounted for the increase in the agency's appropriation.
+The committee report expressed continued concern about OMB using the E-Government initiative "to force its management priorities on agencies that would otherwise choose different approaches to serving the public and other government agencies that are better tailored to meet the needs of their customers and meet their statutory requirements."
+It noted the continuation of the government-wide general provision at Section 737 that prohibited the use of funds for E-Government without prior consultation and approval by the committee and urged OMB and the agencies "to work directly with the individual appropriations subcommittees in advance of recommending e-Government transfers so that approved worthy initiatives can move forward without disruption."
+The report also directed OMB to report to the committee within 180 days of the act's enactment on the implementation and effectiveness of OMB's guidance to the agencies on reducing fraud and abuse in the federal transit benefit program.

-The restoration of the \$2.8 million to ONDCP salaries and expenses for the rental payments to GSA accounts for the increase in the agency's appropriation.
-Included in the House report are directives that ONDCP report to the committee within 90 days of the act's enactment on the aerial eradication program in Columbia and on the update of the November 2004 report listing illicit drug prices and purity.
+The restoration of the \$2.8 million to ONDCP salaries and expenses for the rental payments to GSA accounted for the increase in the agency's appropriation.
+Included in the House report were directives that ONDCP report to the committee within 90 days of the act's enactment on the aerial eradication program in Columbia and on the update of the November 2004 report listing illicit drug prices and purity.
 Section 202 of H.R.
-2829, as passed by the House, requires the President to submit a financial plan to the House and Senate Committees on Appropriations within 30 days of this act's enactment and prior to the initial obligation of ONDCP funds for FY2008.
-The plan must be updated every six months and new projects and changes in funding for ongoing projects would be subject to prior approval by the
+2829, as passed by the House, required the President to submit a financial plan to the House and Senate Committees on Appropriations within 30 days of this act's enactment and prior to the initial obligation of ONDCP funds for FY2008.
+The plan would have been required to be updated every six months and new projects and changes in funding for ongoing projects are subject to prior approval by the Appropriations Committees.
+HIDTAP would have received an appropriation which was \$6 million above the President's request.
+The committee report specified that the HIDTAs for FY2008 "receive funding at least"

-&lt;sup>46 EOP Budget Submission, pp. EOP-16 - EOP-17.
+47 EOP Budget Submission, pp. EOP-16 - EOP-17.

-&lt;sup>47 On June 26, 2007, OMB issued a Statement of Administration Policy on H.R.
+48 On June 26, 2007, OMB issued a Statement of Administration Policy on H.R.
 2829 that urged the House of Representatives to adopt the President's proposals on consolidation, transfer authority, and Enterprise Services and his request for full funding for the National Youth Anti-Drug Media Campaign. (pp. 3-4.)

-Appropriations Committees.
-HIDTAP receives an appropriation which is \$6 million above the President's request.
-The committee report specifies that the HIDTAs for FY2008 "receive funding at least equal" to their FY2007 "initial allocation level" and that not less than \$2.1 million be used for auditing services and related activities.
+equal" to their FY2007 "initial allocation level" and that not less than \$2.1 million be used for auditing services and related activities.